easydorica/genomicscourse.github.io/README.md

 **Enter this genomic interval: chr8:7419310-7433920**

 > **❓ Questions**
 >
 > **Q1.9**: Considering the mapping quality of the reads, how would you describe this region?
 > **Q1.10**: Look at variant chr8:7429933:C-T; how would you consider it, as real or artifacts?

 **Enter in the text box this genomic coordinate: chr12:6436665.
-Next, click on the gear icon to the right of the alignment track and choose "Show soft clips", to display soft clipped bases in different colors, and flag "Clour by: read strand", to distinguish reads by their orientation.** Red reads are in the forward orientation, and blue reads are in the reverse orientation.**
+Next, click on the gear icon to the right of the alignment track and choose "Show soft clips", to display soft clipped bases in different colors, and flag "Clour by: read strand", to distinguish reads by their orientation.** Red reads are in the forward orientation, and blue reads are in the reverse orientation.

 > **❓ Questions**
 >
 > **Q1.11**: Click on coverage track in the entered position (between the center lines).
 How many reads support the alternative allele C?
 > **Q1.12**: Is the “C” likely a valid SNV?
 What evidence suggests it is or isn’t?
 > **Q1.13**: What is the name of the observed condition?

 **Navigate to position: chr12:113565675**

 > **❓ Questions**
 >
 > **Q1.14**: What is the genotype of the proband here?
 > **Q1.15**: Is the “A” likely a valid SNV?
 What evidence suggests it is or isn’t?

-**Navigate to position: : chr12:58022561**
+**Navigate to position: chr12:58022561**

 > **❓ Questions**
 >